d-riddle/the-daily-blog-app/api/README.md

 # The Daily Blog App

 This web App is deployed on heroku.
-The Link to the App is [The-Daily-Blog-App](https://the-daily-blog-app.herokuapp.com/).
+The Link to the web App is [The-Daily-Blog-App](https://the-daily-blog-app.herokuapp.com/).

 As the name suggests this project allows to create and display modern and stylish blog articles and perform CRUD operations on it with JWT authentication.